 Protect your home from Holi colors #4: Flooring

-If your house has marble or light-colored flooring, it is best to avoid playing inside the house.
-Some colors can leave permanent marks on the floor, which can be an eyesore and cost quite a bit to clean later on.
+If your house has marble or light-coloured flooring, it is best to avoid playing inside.
+Some colours can leave permanent marks on the floor, which can be an eyesore and cost quite a bit to clean later on.

 While coming in after the celebrations, use newspapers or plastic sheets to create a path to the bathroom.

-Protect your home from Holi colors #5: Doors
+Protect your home from Holi colours #5: Doors

 More often than not, the main door of the house gets splattered with Holi stains, especially around the doorknob.